spillz/picty/README.rst

 or see the INSTALL file for installation information.
 The benefits of installing are media support, desktop menus, and file manager integration (right click, open with picty for any image).

-Get Support
+Documentation and Support
 -----------

+A very incomplete draft of the user documentation is contained within the source code and can be viewed on `GitHub <https://github.com/spillz/picty/blob/master/user-guide/index.rst>`_.

-Support and information is available at google groups: http://groups.google.com/group/pictyphotomanager
+Support and other information about picty is available at google groups: http://groups.google.com/group/pictyphotomanager

 Or file an issue on GitHub: https://github.com/spillz/picty/issues